 Researchers suggest that the Osireion was regarded by the Egyptians as the tomb of Osiris himself.
 There are no writings that explicitly mention this, however.

 In my opinion, Seti I chose this particular spot of Abydos for his temple because the Osireion was already there.
-The Egyptians, all throughout their history, regularly renovated older monuments while adding new inscriptions.
+The Egyptians, all throughout their history, regularly renovated older monuments while adding new artwork.

-Even though you can’t get up close, look closely and you’ll see some Flower of Life symbols on the inside of one of the monoliths.
+Even though you can’t get up close, look carefully and you’ll see some Flower of Life symbols on the inside of one of the monoliths.
 For those unfamiliar, the Flower of Life is one of the most important symbols of sacred geometry.

 To put it simply, encoded within this one symbol are numerous patterns of creation itself.
 Some of them include patterns like the Seed of Life, the Egg of Life and the Tree of Life.
 These patterns are found again and again in nature and within the human body.